adsrmk/vitepress-latest/docs/en/guide/setup_mail_records.md

 ### SPF

-SPF (*Sender Policy Framework*) specifies which mail servers are allowed to send emails on behalf of your domain.
+SPF (*Sender Policy Framework*) specifies which mail servers are authorized to send emails on behalf of your domain.
+It helps prevent email spoofing and improves deliverability.
-It helps prevent spoofing and improves your email deliverability.
-We use [Mailgun](https://www.mailgun.com/) API and SMTP relay services to send and receive emails.
-So it is important to mark them as whitelisted.
+At EVCloud, we use [Mailgun](https://www.mailgun.com/) API and SMTP relay services to send and receive emails.
+To ensure your emails are delivered reliably, it is important to include Mailgun in your SPF record as an authorized sender.

 | Variable | Hostname | Value |